MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-an-isochrone.md

 * **Job Search Sites** – Show all jobs that are within 45 minutes of my home when taking public transit.
 * **Geofence Generation** – Generate a polygon that be used as a geofence that alerts users when they are within a certain travel time or distance of a location.
 * **Field management** – Show me all workers who are within a 15-minute drive of a job.
-* **Recreation** – Where could I walk to within 30 minutes of where I am.
 * **Emergency Services Planning** – Where could an emergency vehicle travel too within 5, 10, and 15 minutes.

-When you make a request by using one of the following URL templates, the response returns either a `IsochroneResponse` resource that contains the requested isochrone information or an `RouteProxyAsyncResult ` resource which contains information on the asynchronous request that was made to calculate an isochrone.
+When you make a request by using one of the following URL templates, the response returns either a `IsochroneResponse` resource that contains the requested isochrone information or an `RouteProxyAsyncResult` resource which contains information on the asynchronous request that was made to calculate an isochrone.
 For more information about these resources, see [Isochrone Data](../routes/isochrone-data.md).
 You can also view the example URL and response values in the [Examples](calculate-an-isochrone.md#examples) section.

 For Calculate an Isochrone geographic availability, see the travelMode parameter below.